Rahul-K-A/FreeRTOS-Posix-Simulator/README.md

 # Minimal FreeRTOS simulator for POSIX

 ## Motivation
-I couldn't find a simplified boilerplate for FreeRTOS on POSIX systems which, so I decided to make my own :)
+I couldn't find a simplified boilerplate for FreeRTOS on POSIX systems, so I decided to make my own :)
+Hopefully, this repo will be of use to people who want to learn FreeRTOS, but don't have access to hardware!

 ## Note
 - This simulator is intended to run on Posix systems (includes Ubuntu and other Linux distros)